AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/postgresql.md

 * `Username`: Your SSH login name (should be rjmetric)
 * `SSH Port`: SSH port on your server (22 by default)

-That is it!
 When you are finished, click **Save & Test** to complete the setup.

 ### Related